Unfortunately, this place closed in 2019.

-If you do any research on where to eat in North Park, San Diego then you will surely stumble upon Urban Solace.
-This is for good reason as Urban Solace is completely fantastic whenever you go.
-For me though the full experience of this French inspired eatery is had when you attend their weekly Bluegrass Brunch every Sunday Morning.
+If you do any research on where to eat in North Park, San Diego, then you will inevitably stumble upon Urban Solace.
+This is for good reason as Urban Solace is utterly fantastic whenever you go.
+For me, though, the full experience of this French-inspired eatery is had when you attend their weekly Bluegrass Brunch every Sunday Morning.
 Here is all the information so you can experience it for yourself.

 - Cost: $15-$20

 - Hours: Mon-Sat: 11AM – 10PM, Sun: 9:30AM – 2:30PM, 5-9PM

 - Location: 3823 30th St, San Diego, CA 92104